 The Bank manages the capital adequacy ratio so as to comply with minimum capital requirements of the Supervisor of Banks.
-Bank capital is subject to changes due, inter alia, to the following:
+The Bank's capital ratios are subject to changes due to the following, among other things:

-- Growth in business activity. - Actuarial changes due to changes to interest rates used to calculate Bank liabilities with respect to employees benefits, or other actuarial assumptions such as: mortality rates, retirement rates and so forth. - Impact of changes to capital reserves from bonds available for sale due to changes in interest rates. - Impact of changes to inflation and exchange rates on the Bank's risk asset balances. - Impact of changes to the State of Israel's credit rating on the risk weighting assigned to Israeli corporations, which is based on the State rating.
+- Growth in business activity. - Actuarial changes due to changes to interest rates used to calculate Bank liabilities with respect to employee benefits, or other actuarial assumptions such as: mortality rates, retirement rates and so forth. - Impact of changes to capital reserves from bonds available for sale due to changes in interest rates. - Impact of changes to inflation and exchange rates on the Bank's risk asset balances. - Impact of changes to the State of Israel's credit rating on the risk weighting assigned to Israeli corporations, which is based on the State rating. - The effect of the credit rating of third parties, which insure specific Bank credit risks. - Regulatory changes which may affect the capital or the risk assets.

 The Bank regularly monitors its capital adequacy and leverage ratio, in order to ensure compliance with requirements of the Supervisor of Banks, as well as to prepare in advance to respond to evolution of risk assets and capital requirements at the Bank.
 To this end, the Bank's Board of Directors has specified a policies document which set the principles required for management of the capital adequacy ratio and the leverage ratio, as well as the Bank's capital targets ("risk appetite"), which provide a safety margin beyond the minimum regulatory requirements for capital and leverage.
 The policy document specifies the safety margins for planning, as well as the required reports and actions to be taken should the capital ratio drop below the minimum required.
 Capital management and planning is conducted by a special forum headed by the Manager, Finance Division (CFO) and including the Manager, Risks Management Division (CRO), Manager, Financial Information and Reporting Division (Chief Accountant) and managers of corporate divisions at the Bank.
-On-going capital planning is based on the assumptions in the Bank's work plan, subject to capital and leverage targets and to the dividend distribution policy
+Ongoing capital planning is based on the assumptions in the Bank's work plan, subject to capital and leverage targets and to the dividend distribution policy